What's it like being in a museum at night?

 And so Benesse House Hotel it would be...

 Let's be clear about one thing up front.
-The Benesse House is popular.
+The Benesse House hotels are popular.

 We reserved our hotel rooms on the very day that booking opened (180 days in advance), and already some of the cheaper options had begun selling out - the Japanese themselves presumably using their 12-hour timezone lead to their hometown advantage.